-For the tendering stage the Construction Documentation package(drawings, schedules, specification) is issued to often three or more contractors(dependent on local regulations and client policies on procurement) to price the project and provide a construction program based on the documents available.
+For the tendering stage, the Construction Documentation package(drawings, schedules, specification) is issued to often three or more contractors(dependent on local regulations and client policies on procurement) to price the project and provide a construction program based on the documents available.
 Often these stages include various contractor questions to clarify the project design and requirements (materials, engineering, scope, etc) and may also be to suggest alternative material or construction methods that may offer savings for the client.

 This stage can occur at different points of the project this is often determined by the client.
 The Tendering stage can occur at the end of Design Development or during or end of Construction Documentation.
-There are pros and cons on the timing of releasing drawings for tender and pricing.
+There are pros and cons to the timing of releasing drawings for tender and pricing.

-The stage when the contractor is on site building the landscape design.
+The stage when the contractor is on-site building the landscape design.

 Construction often includes the following stages:

 - Hardscape Structure Construction (backfilling, compaction, base, footings, walls, buildings, edges, etc)

 - Planting (trees, plants, organic mulch)

 The order in which these substages occurs is dependent on the size and type of project.
 A residential project may complete the construction in the order as listed.
 However, a park project may complete Demolition, Excavation, Services and Fine grading and then plant trees as the remainder of the project may take 6 to 18 months to build the Hardscape and Fixtures.

 The client may request that the landscape architect manage the project which can include full site supervision or can be several inspections and approval of construction, approvals of payments, approvals of variations.